dyfet/hitycho/FEATURES.md

 ## atomics.hpp

 Atomic types and lockfree data structures.
-This includes lockfree stack, buffer, and unordered dictionary implimentations which are something like C# ConcurrentStack, ConcurrentDictionary, and ConcurrentQueue.
-It also includes an implimentation of atomic\_ref that should be similar to the C++20 one.
+This includes lockfree stack, buffer, and unordered dictionary implementations which are something like C# ConcurrentStack, ConcurrentDictionary, and ConcurrentQueue.
+It also includes an implementation of atomic\_ref that should be similar to the C++20 one.

 ## binary.hpp

-This is a generic portable convertable flexible binary data array object class with supporting utility conversions for/to B64 and hex strings that I have always wanted ever since using Qt QByteArray.
+This is a generic portable convertible flexible binary data array object class with supporting utility conversions for/to B64 and hex strings that I have always wanted ever since using Qt QByteArray.

-## biffer.hpp
+## buffer.hpp

 Memory based stream buffering.
 This lets one parse memory buffers or address spaces with stream operators.
-The format\_buffer provides a healpless and fast alternative to std::strstream.
+The format\_buffer provides a heap=less and fast alternative to std::strstream.

 ## common.hpp